boltops-tools/terraspace-docs/_docs/learn/aws/new-project.md

 # }
 ```

 You can see it's actually commented out.
 This is because we have already configured `AWS_PROFILE` and `AWS_REGION`.
-We can generally leave the generated config files as-is.
+It should be fine to leave the generated config files as-is.

 Next, we'll review generated app folder files.